 Alec D. Gallimore | Faculty

-Associate Dean for Research and Graduate Education in the College of Engineering, and a member of the Applied Physics graduate program.
-From 2005 to 2011, Professor Gallimore served as an Associate Dean at the Horace H. Rackham School of Graduate Studies where he was the Graduate School liaison to Michigan’s graduate programs in engineering, the physical sciences, and mathematics.
+Associate Dean for Academic Affairs in the College of Engineering, formerly Associate Dean for Research and Graduate Education from 2011 to 2013.
+He is a member of the Applied Physics graduate program; from 2005 to 2011, Professor Gallimore served as an Associate Dean at the Horace H. Rackham School of Graduate Studies where he was the Graduate School liaison to Michigan’s graduate programs in engineering, the physical sciences and mathematics.

 Professor Gallimore has written more than 300 archival journal articles and conference papers, and 2 book chapters.
 He is also director of the NASA-funded Michigan Space Grant Consortium and director of the Michigan/Air Force Center of Excellence in Electric Propulsion.
 Professor Gallimore has served on a number of NASA and Department of Defense boards and studies, including being a member of the United States Air Force Scientific Advisory Board.